A great project manager should master the most crucial tool in project management – Work Breakdown Structure.

 It’s beneficial to use stakeholders’ language here.
 You can always get into technical details at lower levels of decomposition.

-So, try to preserve the names of deliverables customer provided from Project Charter.
+So, try to preserve the names of deliverables customers provided in the Project Charter.
 Then, use the same names in Project Scope Statement and Work Breakdown Structure.

 1. Use it as a Framework for Integration